 Costa Rica is also a global leader for its environmental policies and accomplishments, which have helped the country build its Green Trademark.
 The pioneering Payments for Environmental Services (PES) program has been successful in promoting forest and biodiversity conservation; making Costa Rica the only tropical country in the world that has reversed deforestation.

 Costa Rica’s GDP per capita has tripled since 1960 and its growth averaged 4.5 percent between 2000 and 2013, compared to the regional average of 3.8 percent for the same period.

 During the global crisis, real GDP growth slowed to 2.7 percent in 2008 and contracted to 1 percent in 2009.
 The economy rebounded following the crisis, achieving an average real growth rate of 4.9 percent between 2010 and 2012.
-Growth decelerated to 3.5 percent in 2013, and to 2.8 percent in 2015.
-This year it is expected to pick up to 3.3 percent and the prospect for 2017 is for an increase to 3.6 percent.
+Growth decelerated to 3.5 percent in 2013, and there was a pick up to 3.7 and 4.3 percent in 2015 and 2016, respectively.
+This year, a slight drop to 3.9 percent is expected, and the prospect for 2018 is of 3.7 percent.

 Despite the solid growth over the past decades, two pressing development challenges stand out: the deteriorating fiscal situation and stubborn inequality.
 These affect the basic pillars of development: inclusion, growth, and sustainability.